Early Detection & Intervention

 The Hammersmith Infant Neurological Examination (HINE), has been proposed as one of the early neurological examination tools for the diagnosis of CP.
 It is a simple and scorable method designed for evaluating infants between 2 months and 24 months of age.
 It includes 26 items that assess different aspects of neurological examinations such as cranial nerves, posture, movements, tone, and reflexes.
 The pro forma provides instructions for performing the individual items and diagrams to aid recording.
 The HINE is easily performed and accessible to all clinicians; it can be completed in 5 to 10 minutes.
 A good interobserver reliability has been reported, even in inexperienced staff.

 The International Clinical Practice Guideline for the Early Accurate Diagnosis of Cerebral Palsy recommends the use of the HINE, particularly in situations where the most predictive tools general movements and MRI) are not able to be used.
 This training course will provide standardized training and all items in the HINE will be presented with the correct approach to administration and scoring.
 Infants aged between 6-24 months will be used to train the participants in small groups in accurate scoring of the HINE.
+This training course is 4-hours long, including lecture, hands-on practical sessions, and Q&A discussions.

 Recently Completed